tedwards947/es6-react-workshop/notes.md

 # Todos;

 * get assets & host them locally on ur mac
+* understand why i have to bind `this` for class methods 'sometimes'?

 # exercise ideas:
 * finish the scrollLeft thing on the thumbnailpicker, after introducing refs
+* make sure the scrollLeft thing ensures that the current video is visible